 If your puppy bites your hand when you pet it, try giving your puppy a treat from the other hand.
 This will encourage your puppy to get used to being petted and not biting.

 You can also redirect your puppy not to bite.
 If your puppy goes to bite, pull your hand away before contact.
 Then give your dog a treat or toy to gnaw on.
 This will help show your puppy what is and what isn’t acceptable to bite.

 Another popular method is a puppy timeout.
-If you feel your puppy bite or make contact with skin, make your puppy go in a quiet area.
+If you feel your puppy bite or make contact with skin, make your puppy go into a quiet area.
 You should have a leash on your puppy when you are practicing this training to lead your puppy out of the room and tie him for a brief timeout.

 Puppies like to bite when something is by its mouth.
 Avoid waving your fingers or toes in front of your dog.
 You are encouraging your puppy to bite.

 Play with your puppy.
 It helps you build a bond as a family.
 You want your puppy to play – you just need to teach it to play gently.
 Your puppy needs to know that just because it can’t bite doesn’t mean it can’t play.
 Show your puppy that it can still have a lot of fun without biting, and it will quickly learn what is and what isn’t acceptable during play-time.

 Puppies can have temper tantrums just like toddlers.
 These tantrums happen when you make the puppy do something it doesn’t want to do.